Palestinian refugees

-During the 1948 Palestine War, around 85% of the population or 700,000 Palestinian Arabs, living in the area that became Israel fled or were expelled from their homes, to the West Bank, the Gaza Strip, and to the countries of Lebanon, Syria and Jordan.
-They, and their descendants who are also entitled to registration, are assisted by UNWRA in 59 registered camps, ten of which were established in the aftermath of the Six-Day War in 1967 to cope with the new wave of displaced Palestinians.
-They are also the world's oldest unsettled refugee population, having been under the ongoing governance of Arab states following the 1948 Arab–Israeli War, the refugee populations of the West Bank under Israeli governance since the Six-Day War and Palestinian administration since 1994, and the Gaza Strip administered by the Islamic Resistance Movement (Hamas) since 2007.
+Palestinian refugees are the modern world's oldest unsettled refugee population, having been under the ongoing governance of various Arab countries following the 1948 Arab–Israeli War, the refugee populations of the West Bank under Israeli governance since 1967 and Palestinian Authority administration since the 1995 Oslo II Accord, and the Gaza Strip administered by Hamas since 2007.

 Today, the largest number of refugees, over 2,000,000, live in Jordan, where by 2009 over 90% of UNWRA-registered Palestinian refugees had acquired full citizenship rights.
 This figure consists almost exclusively of West Bank–descended Palestinians; (Note: The West Bank was formerly administered by Jordan, who gave citizenship to its residents.) however, as of December 2021, Palestinians with roots in the Gaza Strip are also still kept in legal limbo.
 In 2021, Jordanian politician Jawad Anani estimated that roughly 50% of Jordan's population had West Bank–Palestinian roots.
 (Note: Anani called this a "crude estimate", as the Jordanian government has not made direct statistics on this matter.)
 Another approximately 2,000,000 refugees live in the West Bank and Gaza Strip, under Israeli occupation and blockade.
 Approximately 500,000 refugees live in each of Syria and Lebanon respectively, albeit under very different circumstances.
 While Palestinian refugees in Syria maintained their stateless status, the Syrian government during Assad's rule afforded them the same economic and social rights enjoyed by Syrian citizens; they were also drafted into the Armed Forces despite not being citizens.
 Citizenship or legal residency in some host countries is denied, most notably for the Palestinian refugees in Lebanon, where the absorption of Palestinians would upset a delicate confessional balance.
 For the refugees themselves, these situations mean they have reduced rights: no right to vote, limited property rights and access to social services, among other things.

-On 11 December 1948, the General Assembly of the United Nations (UNGA) adopted Resolution 194 which affirmed the Palestinians right to return to their homes.
+On 11 December 1948, the General Assembly of the United Nations (UNGA) adopted Resolution 194 which is understood by some parties to establish a UN position of Palestinian right to return, but this interpretation is contested.